sveawebpay/php-integration/README.md

 ...
 ```

-See <a href="http://sveawebpay.github.io/php-integration/api/classes/Svea.DeliverOrderBuilder.html" target="_blank">DeliverOrderBuilder</a> class for methods used to build the order object and select the order type to deliver.

-See <a href="http://sveawebpay.github.io/php-integration/api/classes/Svea.AdminService.DeliverOrdersResponse.html" target="_blank">DeliverOrdersResponse</a> for invoice and payment plan orders response when no order rows are specified.

-See <a href="http://sveawebpay.github.io/php-integration/api/classes/Svea.WebService.DeliverOrderResult.html" target="_blank">DeliverOrderResult</a> for invoice and payment plan orders response where order rows were included.

-See <a href="http://sveawebpay.github.io/php-integration/api/classes/Svea.HostedService.ConfirmTransactionResponse.html" target="_blank">ConfirmTransactionResponse</a> for card orders response.

 #### 6.2.1 Usage
 <!-- DeliverOrderBuilder docblock below -->
 DeliverOrderBuilder collects and prepares order data for use in a deliver order request to Svea.